ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 Every field in a schema can be marked as optional (nullable).

 ## Implementation

+### Schema storage and service implementation

+#### Option 1: Conduit itself is the schema registry

+A schema registry can be implemented within Conduit.

+#### Option 2: A centralized, external schema registry, accessed through Conduit

+A standalone schema service (such as [Apicurio Registry](https://www.apicur.io/registry/)) can be used to manage schemas.
+A single schema service deployment is accessed by multiple Conduit instances.
+Connectors access the schema registry through Conduit.

+#### Option 3: A centralized, external schema registry, accessed by connectors directly

+This option is similar to the above, in the sense that a centralized schema registry is used.
+However, in this option, Conduit is not used as an intermediary.
+Rather, connectors access the schema registry directly.

+#### Chosen option

+Option 1 keeps the tech stack simple.
+However, it also means that connectors fetching schemas need to be aware which Conduit instance is managing them.

+Options 2 and 3 remove that complexity at the expense of adding a new infrastructure item.

+Having Conduit as an intermediary makes schema registry updates easier, so option 2 is the suggested option.

+### Schema format

 Conduit exposes a schema service that provides the required schema operations.
 The implementation of the service is discussed in a later section.